Frequently Asked Questions

 On what dates does the Waterstone Pool open and close for the season?

 The hours for the Waterstone Pool vary depending on the time of year.
 There are also special holiday hours.
-For the 2024 season, the dates and hours are as follows:
+The operating schedule may be found below.

-• From May 27 through August 6:
+• From May 24 through August 4 (“Summer Hours”):

-• Seven days a week from 10:00 a.m. to 8:30 p.m.
+• The pool is open seven days a week from 10:00 a.m. to 8:30 p.m.

-• From August 7 through September 4:
+• From August 5 through September 1 (“School Hours”):

-• Monday through Friday: 5:00 p.m. to 8:00 p.m.
+• The pool is open Monday through Friday from 5:00 p.m. to 8:00 p.m.

-• Saturday and Sunday: 10:00 a.m. to 8:30 p.m.
+• The pool is open Saturday and Sunday from 10:00 a.m. to 8:30 p.m.

 • 10:00 a.m. to 8:30 p.m.